Flag of the British Antarctic Territory

 The flag of the British Antarctic Territory was granted on 21 April 1998.
 It features the coat of arms granted on 1 August 1963, a year after the British Antarctic Territory, a British Overseas Territory, was created.
 Previously, the Territory was a part of the Falkland Islands Dependencies and used the same flag.
-On 30 May 1969, a blue ensign with the British Antarctic Territory coat of arms in the fly was introduced as a civil ensign.
+On 30 May 1969, a blue ensign with the British Antarctic Territory coat of arms in the fly was introduced as a government ensign.

 Description

 The flag is a white ensign, without a cross, with the Union Flag in the canton, defaced with the coat of arms of the British Antarctic Territory, introduced in 1952.
 The coat of arms features a lion, representing the United Kingdom, and a penguin, representing the native wildlife.
 The crest of the coat of arms is the RRS Discovery, which first took Robert Falcon Scott and Ernest Shackleton to Antarctica as part of the British National Antarctic Expedition in 1901.
 She is currently a museum ship in Dundee.
 The motto on the coat of arms is "Research and Discovery".

 The official description is as follows: